freyk22/SeleniumTestsuiteRunner/README.md

 # SeleniumTestsuiteRunner
 Selenium Testsuite Runner, a frontend for selenium server stand alone.
-Created for people who doesnt have the technical experience to run a testsuite from code.
+Created for people who doesnt have the technical experience to run a selenium testsuite from code.

 Compiled with sharpdevelop.
 Requirements: selenium-server-standalone-2.35.0.jar